jasonleonhard/leonhard_lib/README.md

 If you would prefer to reuse this library in other projects I recommend checking it into git and tossing it up on github.
 If you only will use this library internal please scroll down to that section.

-# Below are instructions how to build an internal "library" just for one project
+# Below are instructions how to build an external "library"

     cargo new leonhard_lib --lib     # your new library name cdd                          # cd into newest created folder